 The Director’s Cut

-Jessica Strawser is a Pittsburgh native (as the granddaughter of a steel mill worker, she has fond summertime memories of Kennywood Park and thinks the world would be a better place if all salads were topped with french fries) who spent much of her childhood reading books, rereading books, and writing in a journal—often while perched up in a cherry willow tree (fortunately all her own limbs are still in tact) or when she was supposed to be sleeping.
+Jessica Strawser is a Pittsburgh native (as the granddaughter of a steel mill worker, she has fond summertime memories of Kennywood Park and thinks the world would be a better place if all salads were topped with french fries) who spent much of her childhood reading books, rereading books, and writing in a journal—often while perched up in a cherry willow tree (fortunately her own limbs are still intact) or when she was supposed to be sleeping.

-At Moon Area High School (her name was Jessica Yerega back then) she was co-editor of the student newspaper, The Moonbeams, and completed a senior project with The Allegheny Times that landed her first “real” byline.
+At Moon Area High School (her name was Jessica Yerega back then) she was co-editor of the student newspaper, The Moonbeams, and completed a senior project with The Allegheny Times that landed her first “real” front-page byline.